Journal of Cardiovascular Pharmacology and Therapeutics

 Journal of Cardiovascular Pharmacology and Therapeutics is a quarterly peer-reviewed medical journal that covers cardiology.
-The editor-in-chief is Karin Przyklenk (Wayne State University) and the founding editor is Bramah N. Singh (University of California, Los Angeles).
+The editor-in-chief is Josip A. Borovac, MD, PhD (University of Split School of Medicine) and the founding editor is Bramah N. Singh (University of California, Los Angeles).
 It was established in 1996 and is published by SAGE Publications.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus and the Science Citation Index Expanded.
-According to the Journal Citation Reports, its 2014 impact factor is 2.094, ranking it 142 out of 254 journals in the category "Pharmacology & Pharmacy" and 62 out of 123 journals in the category "Cardiac and Cardiovascular Systems".
+According to the Journal Citation Reports, its 2024 impact factor is 2.8, ranking it 189 out of 353 journals in the category "Pharmacology & Pharmacy” and 96 out of 231 journals in the category "Cardiac and Cardiovascular Systems”.